sydasif/python-book/docs/source/ch-01/01_intro.md

 ## What is Scripting?

 Any programming language that supports a script is known as a scripting language.
-It helps programmers in order to write programs for a distinct environment to automate the execution of a number of tasks which could otherwise be executed manually by a human operator, one by one.
+It helps programmers to write programs for a distinct environment to automate the execution of several tasks which could otherwise be executed manually by a human operator, one by one.

 ```{seealso}
 - [Python Learning for Network Engineers(120+ Videos)](https://www.youtube.com/playlist?list=PLOocymQm7YWakdZkBfCRIC06fv7xQE85N)